 - 67. After the invitation to communion, the principal celebrant says in a lower voice, May the Body of Christ bring me to everlasting life.
 He then consumes the Body of Christ.
-Concelebrants consume the Body of Christ at this same time, unless for reason of numbers present they receive communion during the same time as the lay faithful.
-Where this occurs the concelebrants approach the altar, genuflect, receive the Body of the Lord, and then receive the Blood of the Lord from the chalice.57 - 68.
-The processional chant is begun during the principal celebrant's reception of Holy Communion.58 - 69.
-The deacon(s) next receive Holy Communion under both kinds, from the principal celebrant.59
+Concelebrants consume the Body of Christ at this same time, unless for reason of numbers present they receive communion during the same time as the lay faithful. - 68.
+The processional chant is begun during the principal celebrant's reception of Holy Communion.57 - 69.
+The deacon(s) next receive Holy Communion under both kinds, from the principal celebrant.58